 Requisite: BIOL 230 or 321 or permission from the instructor.
 Limited to 15 students.
 Spring semester.
 Postdoctoral Fellow Petit and Professor Hood.2016-17: Not offered

 If the basic tenants of eukaryotic molecular biology have followed the prokaryotic paradigm (DNA makes RNA makes protein) established decades ago, the diverse ways in which our genes are regulated continue to surprise.
 In particular, the extent to which eukaryotic genomes are transcribed but not translated contributes to the growing appreciation of RNA as a regulatory molecule.
 Using articles from the recent scientific literature, this course will focus on topics such as: the diverse roles of micro RNAs in regulating gene expression; the extent and possible function of “antisense” transcripts; modification of RNA transcripts (including those not encoding protein) by alternative splicing and editing; and the role of non-coding RNAs in X chromosome inactivation and other epigenetic phenomena.
 Three classroom hours per week.Requisite: BIOL 251 or two courses from the following list:--BIOL 220, 241, 331, 340 and 381.
 Limited to 12 students.
 Omitted 2011-12.
-Professor Ratner.2016-17: Not offered
+Professor Ratner.2016-17: Offered in Spring 2017

 This course will explore the relationship between an animal's behavior and its social and ecological context.
 The topic for 2010 will be the evolution of sexual dimorphism in animals.
 Sexual dimorphism is widespread in animals, yet its causes remain controversial and have generated much debate.
 In this seminar, we will examine a variety of sexual dimorphisms in different groups of animals and consider hypotheses for how these sexual dimorphisms may have evolved.
 We will then consider how such hypotheses are tested in an attempt to identify the best approaches to studying the evolution of sexual dimorphisms.
 Then we will look at evidence that either supports or refutes various hypothesized mechanisms for the evolution of sexual dimorphisms in different animal groups.
 Finally, we will consider whether some mechanisms for the evolution of sexual dimorphism are more common among certain kinds of organisms (predators) than others (herbivores).
 Three hours per week.Requisite: One or more of BIOL 181, 230, 281, 321 or consent of the instructor.
 Not open to first-year students.
 Limited to 14 students.
 Spring semester.
 Professor Temeles.2016-17: Not offered